T-Ingram/reading-notes/301/class-09.md

 ## Things I want to know more about.

-I would really like to be more comfortable with the terminalogy that is presented in this section.
+I would really like to be more comfortable with the terminology that is presented in this section.
 I get it when I look it up, but off memory...it's a little confusing.